Comparisons 4 min read

 The Cost of an AI Phone Agent

-AI phone agents like Tilk AI operate on a subscription model.
-The cost structure is fundamentally different from human labor.
+AI phone agents like Tilk AI run on a subscription.
+The cost structure looks nothing like human labor.

 Subscription Pricing